FreeJoy-Team/FreeJoyConfigurator/README.md

+**This version of configurator is no more supported!
+Use [FreeJoyConfiguratorQt](https://github.com/FreeJoy-Team/FreeJoyConfiguratorQt) instead**

 # FreeJoy Configurator

 FreeJoy Configurator is a visual utility allowing you to setup your [FreeJoy](https://github.com/vostrenkov/FreeJoy) device for your own requirements.